wdenton/splurge/README.markdown

 ## Data collection

-To build SPLURGE, and to work on it at the hackfest, we need some good sample data. __Everyone coming should bring at least six months of usage data from their library.__
+To build SPLURGE, and to work on it at the hackfest, we need some good sample data. __Everyone coming should bring at least six months of usage data from their library.__  We can store the data on Scholars Portal servers (location to be determined).

 We need to make it as easy as possible for people to pull the data from their systems.
 Because there are several different ILSes used across the province, the necessary database or report commands will vary, but once done for one ILS they can be shared with other users of the same system.
 MOSAIC's [existing code for SirsiDynix Horizon](http://library.hud.ac.uk/wikis/mosaic/index.php/Code_for_SirsiDynix_Horizon) may be useful.
 Any code written can be added to this repository.